-I’ll admit to having driven by the park FOUR times last fall while it was under construction.
+I’ll admit to having driven by the park FOUR times while it was under construction.
 And I don’t live anywhere near it.
 I’m sure the workers were all “There goes that woman again, driving suuuuuper slowly….”

 Separated by a small concrete walkway, it’s quite easy to keep an eye on kids in both play areas, but note that there is neither fencing around the playground or the park itself.
 There are plenty of benches and picnic tables scattered throughout the park, and some tables are wheelchair accessible.

-We started at the toddler climber where we checked out the slides, the “bird nest” pod, climbed up the stairs and travelled across the bridge, and then spun the ground-level wheel and searched for the various images throughout the equipment.
+We started at the toddler climber where we checked out the slides, the “bird nest” pod, climbed up the stairs and traveled across the bridge, and then spun the ground-level wheel and searched for the various images throughout the equipment.
 “Windmill?”
 “Found it!”

 I vetoed crawling through the crawl tube myself, lest I get stuck, and opted to go up the climbing wall instead.
 I think that was a smart move.
 Just beside the climber are the swings, but for such a large park there aren’t all that many.
 There are two big-kid swings, one baby swing and one adaptive swing (which I was happy to see).
-And I’ll be nit picky, but I would love to have seen some spring riders, or a ground level playhouse as not all little kids like climbing.
+And I’ll be nit picky, but I would love to have seen some spring riders, or a ground-level playhouse as not all little kids like climbing.